Rogue (2017 film): Music

 The official soundtrack of the film consisting of six songs was composed by Sunil Kashyap.
 While the Kannada version of the audio is about to be launched on 9 March 2017 at Bangalore Palace in Bengaluru and invited actors Shiva Rajkumar, Sudeep and Puneeth Rajkumar to be at the event.
 The Telugu version is planned to release in the second week of March with actor Nandamuri Balakrishna and Sunny Leone being the primary invitees.

+Release

+The film was released on 31 March 2017.

-Release and Reception
+Reception

-The First Post gave a disaster review for the film, and The Hindu gave an average review for the film.
+Critical response

+Mukta Badipatla of The Times of India gave 3.5/5 stars and wrote "A predictable storyline embellished with hilarious dialogues and fine performance, Rogue proves to be an out-an-out entertaining action drama."
+Hemanth Kumar of Firstpost gave 2/5 and wrote "Rogue reiterates the notion that the Puri Jagannadh we once knew has gone on a long vacation."